Skip to content

 Single-entity SMEs and Shams creatives

-For most Sharjah SMEs the right answer is mid-tier or a strong boutique.
+For most Sharjah SMEs the right answer is mid-tier or a strong independent firm.
 Big-4 really only earns its fee where the audit is a small fraction of the deal it supports — an acquisition, a foreign-parent consolidation, an IPO.
 Pay for it when you genuinely need the name on the cover; otherwise the money is better spent on preparation.
 See our auditors in Abu Dhabi guide for the deeper tier-selection framework; the same logic carries over to Sharjah.

 The Sharjah free-zone audit that runs smoothly is the one briefed in month nine, planned in month ten, fieldwork in month eleven, report in month twelve.
 The audit that blows up is the one started in month thirteen because the books were not closed and the schedules were not prepared.
 The auditor is not the problem — the accounting cycle is.
 Fix the cycle and the audit becomes a routine event.